Meghan Markle Refused Queen Elizabeth’s Request to Fly to See Her Estranged Dad

 Andrew allegedly fought to keep a mysterious photo secret

-As royal mysteries go, this takes some beating.
+As royal mysteries go, this is one of the most bamboozling.
 A photographer claims to have taken a shocking photograph of Prince Andrew while the Newsnight team were working on the famous Prince Andrew interview.

 He did not respond to messages from The Daily Beast Sunday.